Wines

 In the vineyard as well as in the cellar

 The approach to the vineyard is always measured against the needs of the land.
 In the case of an older vineyard, great results can be achieved in terms of quality responses that younger vineyards are unable to provide.
 Vineyard management requires a great deal of time and care and is influenced by the seasonality that determines intervention: hoeing, natural elimination of weeds, light work that does not harm the superficial roots, periodic replacement of failures.
 Fungicides are used to combat powdery mildew and downy mildew only if necessary.
 Harvesting is carried out manually.
-Vineyard and countryside management is carried out according to the concepts of sustainability, integration, and conservation, all of which are fundamental to our ethical vision and important prerequisites for dealing responsibly with the well-known problem of climate change.
+Vineyard and countryside management is carried out according to the concepts of sustainability, integration, and conservation, all of which are fundamental to our ethical vision and important prerequisites for dealing responsibly with climate change.

 Method and People